Urban Sustainability Management

 - Training programmes: incorporation of USM into the FIDIC Young Professionals Training Programme (YPMTP) and the FIDIC Certified Consulting Engineer (FCCE) pilot programme.
 The next FCCE training programme starts in late-March 2018 in Hangzhou and is organised by a FIDIC China represenative office that is being established.
 The aim is to include an evening seminar on Urban Sustainability Management that is open to the public.

 - Promotion: promotion of the ISO37101 management system approach in international fora such as to present the FIDIC USM activities (PDF) at COP23 in Bonn at a special side event (PDF) as well as at events to be organised at the UN Habitat 2017 9th World Urban Forum.
 The aim is also to incorporate USM in tools such as those developed by the UN Environment Global Alliance for Buildings and Construction.

-- Indicators: participation with UN Habitat in developing metadata, methodologies and new and revised indicators for the Sustainable Development Goals, notably for the investment sustainable buildings indicator.
+- SDG indicators: FIDIC is participating with UN Habitat in developing metadata, methodologies and new and revised indicators for the Sustainable Development Goals, notably for the investment sustainable buildings indicator.

 - Commitments: FIDIC released at COP23 a statement (PDF) of the consulting engineering industry's commitments to the Paris climate change agreement that include supporting the the Urban Sustainability Management Platform.
 The commitments require promotion of the USMP and its tools to FIDIC Member Associations, which are expected to report on progress in implementing the commitments.
 FIDIC also aims to develop a common set of commitments with partners from the built environment sector.
 The FIDIC commitments will also form the basis for discussions at a 2018 World Urban Forum Networking Event in Kuala Lumpur, see announcement and background.